BenjaminWFox/website-2020/content/draft/tech/atomic-design-for-developers.md

 }
 ```

-Compare the `BannerImage` here to the `ImageWithOverlay` in the previous screenshot:
+Compare the `BannerImage` here (stretched to the top & side margins) against the `ImageWithOverlay` in the previous screenshot:

 ![Image showing the `BannerImage` component.](/public/images/blog/tech/atomic-design-for-developers/molecules-example.png)